Our knowledge of orthopaedics. Your best health.

 The extent of the surgery performed depends on several factors, including the amount of tissue that needs to be removed and the functional outcome that is expected afterwards.

 Excision.
 If the sarcoma has not spread, surgery is done to remove the tumor and any surrounding tissues that could potentially be affected by the cancer.
-Even healthy tissues may need to be removed in order to reduce the chance of the cancer returning.
+Even healthy tissues may need to be removed to reduce the chance of the cancer returning.

-Radiation
+Radiation Therapy

-Newer drugs that target specific cellular traits are being researched.
-The first drug to work by this method was imatinib (Gleevac®), which has been effective at treating a specific type of sarcoma—gastrointestinal stromal tumor (GIST).
-Chemotherapy is mainly used in tumors with a poor outcome—for instance, in large, high-grade tumors that have a high risk of spread to other body sites, particularly when they occur in young people.
+• The first drug to work by this method was imatinib (Gleevac®), which has been effective at treating a specific type of sarcoma — gastrointestinal stromal tumor (GIST).

 Recovery

-Every type of tumor has its own course, and every patient will respond to disease and treatment differently.
 After treatment of a soft tissue sarcoma, you will continue to see your doctor for regular follow-up visits.
 Tumors that come back may pose a serious problem, so it is important to detect them early.
-A recurrent tumor could regrow at the original site or in a distant site such as the lungs (metastasis).
-For some patients whose cancer returns—whether in the same site or metastasized location—a second surgery to cut away the disease can provide a better outcome and extend their lifespan.
+A recurrent tumor could regrow at the original site or in a distant site (metastasis) such as the lungs.

 Types of Soft Tissue Sarcoma